nop33/si/src/content/member/konrad-seifert/index.md

 ---
 Konrad is SI's chief operating officer and co-founder.
 He leads operations, events, fundraising, and culture.

 Previously, he developed [Effective Altruism Geneva](https://eageneva.org/) into a nation-wide association, where he now serves on the board.
-Konrad has successfully advised hundreds of talented individuals on their donations and career and continues to do so in his free time.
+Konrad has successfully advised hundreds of talented individuals on their donations and career - and continues to do so in his free time.

-Konrad dropped out of a bachelor’s in international relations to professionalize Effective Altruism Geneva.
+Konrad dropped out of a bachelor’s in international relations after receiving funding to professionalize Effective Altruism Geneva.
 His interests include sociology, ethics, psychology, epistemology, and game theory.
-In his free time, he likes to exercise, debate, meditate, dance, and make music.
+In his free time, he likes to discuss, meditate, dance, and make music.